 Federal law and guidance on this subject should be reviewed together with this section.

 Authors: Shafeeqa W. Giarratani and Kimberly King, Norton Rose Fulbright

 - To be eligible for unemployment benefits, a claimant must meet specific requirements.
-These requirements relate to the claimant's past wages, the nature of the employment separation at issue, and the claimant's availability to work.
-See Eligibility.
+See Employee Eligibility.

 - An employer who receives notice of an unemployment benefits claim must promptly notify the Texas Workforce Commission of any facts that may adversely affect the claimant's right to benefits or affect a charge to the employer's unemployment insurance account.
 See Filing Claims.

-- Employers must provide certain notices to employees.
-See Notice and Posting Requirements.
+- Employers must comply with certain notice, posting and recordkeeping requirements.
+See Notice and Posting Requirements; Recordkeeping Requirements.

 - Texas offers the Shared Work Program, a voluntary program to help employers retain a group of employees who would otherwise have been laid off.
 See Shared Work Program.